By the end of this section, you will be able to:

 - Calculate the magnetic field from a long straight wire, either thin or thick, by Ampère’s law

 A fundamental property of a static magnetic field is that, unlike an electrostatic field, it is not conservative.
-A conservative field is one that does the same amount of work on a particle moving between two different points regardless of the path chosen.
+A conservative vector field is one whose line integral between two end points is the same regardless of the path chosen.
 Magnetic fields do not have such a property.
 Instead, there is a relationship between the magnetic field and its source, electric current.
 It is expressed in terms of the line integral of and is known as Ampère’s law.
 This law can also be derived directly from the Biot-Savart law.
 We now consider that derivation for the special case of an infinite, straight wire.

 Figure 12.14 shows an arbitrary plane perpendicular to an infinite, straight wire whose current I is directed out of the page.
 The magnetic field lines are circles directed counterclockwise and centered on the wire.
 To begin, let’s consider over the closed paths M and N. Notice that one path (M) encloses the wire, whereas the other (N) does not.
 Since the field lines are circular, is the product of B and the projection of dl onto the circle passing through If the radius of this particular circle is r, the projection is and